 Welcome to the Asian Culture Club

 Our next, and final meeting of the school year, is Thursday June 17 at 3:30 in a Google Meet through our classroom.
-If you cannot access the Asian Culture Club classroom, email me at email@example.com for an invitation to join.
+If you cannot access the Asian Culture Club classroom, email me at firstname.lastname@example.org for an invitation to join.

 For now we will be holding our meetings in Google Meets.
 We meet at 3:30 to allow people who were at school that day to arrive home to have the meeting.
 We generally meet every other week, so the next Google Meeting will be posted here.

 The purpose of our club is to learn about the cultures of China, Korea, and Japan.
 We have looked at many different things that make up culture: music, anime, food, traditional board games, holidays, traditions, and crafts.
 Since we entered the remote world in March fo 2020, we have been kept our little community together online, both here on our website and with our own Google Classroom.
 Different informantion has been shared here - note the different postings down the left side of the homepage.
 You'll find posts on holidays, festivals, Springtime activities, Summer activities, sports, places to visit, etc. There are many links for more info including some videos and even language sound bites.